rfishermonteith/rfishermonteith.github.io/_drafts/kernel-smoothing.md

 {% include plotly-chart.html id="kernel-snmoothing" json="/assets/viz/kernel-smoothing/chart_3.json" %}

-You can play with the slider to see what we changes as the bandwidth changes.
+You can play with the slider to see what changes as we change the bandwidth.
 We can see that the confidence bounds are always pretty wide.
 As we increase the bandwidth, the line flattens out (and it becomes closer to just a global average).

 Let's see what this looks like when we include a prior that I'm perfectly calibrated.
 Then, as new evidence arrives, this posterior will update.